 If your accounts have security questions used to verify your identity, make sure to change these as well, as they may have been made visible to others in data breaches involving login credentials.
 If any websites you use offer two-factor authentication, activate this to secure your accounts further.

-Evaluate Who You Need To Contact Regarding the Breach & Take Action
+Evaluate Who You Need to Contact Regarding the Breach & Take Action

 Those who you'll need to contact about the breach will vary depending on what information was involved in the breach.
 Brainstorm each of the places you may need to contact and jot those down on a piece of paper so that you can make sure to be as thorough as possible.